Bright Dike: Professional

 On 20 February 2016, Dike signed an 18-month contract with Russian Premier League side FC Amkar Perm.
 Dike was released by the club on 24 May 2016.

 Dike signed for Pahang FA before the 2017 Malaysia League's transfer window closed.
 He scored on his debut against T-Team in the Malaysia Super League.
 Where he helped Pahang to Malaysia FA cup semi final by scoring third goal in first leg quarter final against JDT, which saw the former won on aggregate 4–3.
-He was released during mid season transfer window and before the FA cup final the when the club decided to replaced him with Yamil Romero.
+He was released during mid season transfer window and before the FA cup final when the club decided to replaced him with Yamil Romero.

 International career

 On 11 November 2012, Dike received a call up to the Nigerian national team for a friendly against Venezuela in Miami.
 On 14 November 2012 he made his international debut for the Super Eagles in a 3–1 victory over Venezuela in a friendly at Marlins Park in Miami, Florida.
 He started the match and played 68 minutes.
 Dike earned his second call up with the national team as part of the provisional 32-man roster in December 2012 as Nigeria prepared for friendlies against Catalonia and Cape Verde in preparation for the 2013 Africa Cup of Nations.
 On 2 January 2013 Dike scored his first goal for Nigeria in a 1–1 draw in the unofficial friendly against Catalonia, a side that featured Carles Puyol, Xavi, and Gerard Pique.
 Despite being called a "new sensation", Dike was left off of the roster for the match against Cape Verde and was not selected for Nigeria's final 23-man roster for the African Cup of Nations tournament.

 In November 2013, Dike was called back into the Nigerian squad as a replacement for the injured Uche Nwofor of SC Heerenveen for the second leg of Nigeria's 2014 FIFA World Cup qualification playoff match against Ethiopia and a friendly against Italy.
 About bringing Dike back into the squad, Nigeria head coach Stephen Keshi said, "We are bringing (Dike) into the squad because we know what he is capable of doing and we believe he is fully fit to deliver".
 Dike dressed and was on the bench for the Ethiopia match but did not play.
 Two days later, Dike started in the friendly match against Italy and scored his first official goal for the Super Eagles in the 35th minute with an assist by Shola Ameobi.

 Dike suffered a torn Achilles during practice in February 2014 that forced him out of the running for participating in the World Cup for Nigeria under Stephen Keshi.
 Stephen Keshi later confirmed that he would have been on the roster for Brazil had he not been injured, saying "He would have been here, yes.
 It's a shame.
 But that's football."